charlie-vf/genshin-recipes-blog/README.md

 ## **Future Features**

+These three were not implemented in this release due to time constraints created by my laptop breaking, and thus losing multiple days sourcing a new one to continue work.

 - Ability to leave a rating and review on recipes after marking them as made.
 This will be viewable on the recipe's page as an additional component.
 - Filter favourites page by recipes the user has tried, instead of those being displayed as a separate page.

-The above were not implemented in this release due to time constraints created by my laptop breaking, and thus losing multiple days sourcing a new one to continue work.
+- User stats (likes, followers & following) when clicked navigate to the relevant content

-I believe both of these features would improve the user experience of this site, both for viewers of others' recipes and the owners of the recipes themselves as it would provide invaluable feedback on the reception of content amongst site users.
+I believe these features would improve the user experience of this site:

+- the first for viewers of others' recipes and the owners of the recipes themselves as it would provide invaluable feedback on the reception of content amongst site users
+- the second as it would be less clunky than having two different pages for the content
+- the third as it would allow greater reach for users and their recipes

+Further Features:

 - Messaging functionality to allow users to message others
     - message recipe creators to ask questions or suggest recipes they should attempt to recreate
     - message other users so as to create a more personal feel to the site over just what commenting under recipes can provide

 - Install a Text Editor to improve the ingredients and methods content displays.
-As with the first two future features, this had to be benched due to sudden technical constraints.
+As with the first three future features, this had to be benched due to sudden technical constraints.

 - Way to view who has liked a recipe/marked it as made, potentially as a pop-up/overlay.

+- Delete confirmation modal to prevent accidental deletion of recipes/comments

+- Option to delete profile

 ## **Technologies**